AzirisDev/obsidian/1 Input/Courses/Arch Linux/Docker and Dev pod in Arch Linux.md

 Now we need DevPod - tool to create reproducible developer containers.
 - `yay devpod`
 - create symlink to easy usage: `ln -sf /usr/bin/devpod-cli /usr/bin/devpod`
--  `devpod editor none` - usually we start it with VsCode or Jetbrains
+-  `devpod ide none` - usually we start it with VsCode or Jetbrains
 -   `devpod provider add docker`

 We setup the devpod.
 Now we move to dev container json file.
 It is configuration file.